ldomb/aws-codepipeline-secure-cfn-lab/README.md

-## Using AWS CodePipeline and open source tools for at-scale infrastructure deployment
+## Using AWS CodePipeline and open source tools for secure infrastructure deployment

 Welcome AWS enthusiast!
 This lab is an enahced version of our blog post [Using AWS CodePipeline and open source tools for at-scale infrastructure deployment](https://aws.amazon.com/blogs/opensource/using-aws-codepipeline-and-open-source-tools-for-at-scale-infrastructure-deployment/).